Persian vs Oriental Rugs: What are the differences between both?

 What is an Oriental rug?

 When we say Oriental rugs, we are referring to a wider category of rugs that originate from various parts of Asia, and sometimes Iran too.
-Oriental rugs can be found in nations such as China, India, Turkey, and Afghanistan, each showcasing a distinct style that is unique and showcases the history of its weaving place.
+Different Oriental rug types can be found in nations such as China, India, Turkey, and Afghanistan, each showcasing a distinct style that is unique and showcases the history of its weaving place.

 The main reason for the constantly rising popularity of Oriental rugs is their wide availability.
 Unlike Persian rugs, which are specifically associated with Iran, Oriental rugs draw inspiration from a diverse range of cultural influences, resulting in a wider variety of designs, patterns, and color palettes.